GabrielCachadina/Ansible_Playbooks/README.md

 This script will be modified as I add/remove services to my homelab but I will try to preserve the docker composes.

+### SetUp_MachineLearningServer.yml

+After installing the security patch, it install a container running Jupyter notebook and another running Tensorboard.
+Note that Tensorboard must run the minimum requirements to run.
+The default toke I setup for Jupyterlab is `token`.

 ### SetUp_PrintingServer.yml

 As the name implies, after running the same script as `SecurityPatch.yml` it will create a server with a printing server with the cups utility.